 Ingredient Notes:

-- Gluten Free Flour Blend - I have tested this recipe with King Arthur Measure for Measure GF and Bob's Red Mill 1 to 1 GF blend.
-That doesn't mean others will not work; I just have not tested other flours.
-Note you may need 1-2 additional tablespoon if you use Bob's blend.
+- Gluten Free Flour Blend – I have tested this recipe with King Arthur Measure for Measure GF and Bob’s Red Mill 1 to 1 GF blend.
+That doesn’t mean others will not work; I just have not tested other flours.
+Note you may need 1-2 additional TBSP if you use Bob’s blend.

-- Xanthan Gum - If your blend does not have a binder like xanthan or guar gum, you will need to add one teaspoon.
+- Xanthan Gum – If your blend does not have a binder like xanthan or guar gum, you will need to add one teaspoon.
+Read more about Why Binders Are Important In Gluten-Free Baking.

 - Baking Powder - Use aluminum-free.